OguzSCapanoglu/Proje_Hafta_4/README.md

 ```

 **Designated place**: type one or two sentences describing this table of a fellow student below.
 For example, comment on the mean and median growth of both groups.
 Then stage, commit and push it to their github repository.
+For the growth variable, while comparing the means, we see from the table that the countries who has revolution has smaller values than the stable ones.
+This explains that stable countries have a better economic growth rate.

 ### Part 3: Make a table summarizing reressions using modelsummary and kable